Trans Mountain pipeline

-Since it was first proposed in 2013, this Trans Mountain Expansion Project has attracted controversy due to its potential environmental impact, having faced legal challenges, as well as protests from environmentalists and First Nations groups.
-A July 2, 2020 Supreme Court decision that rejected the appeals made by First Nations and environmental groups, "[brought] an end to the years-long legal challenge".
+The Trans Mountain Expansion Project was controversial due to its potential environmental impact.
+It faced legal challenges, as well as challenges from environmentalists and First Nations groups on the grounds of inadequate consultation of the pipeline route passing through unceded indigenous land.
+A Supreme Court decision on July 2, 2020, that rejected the appeals made by First Nations and environmental groups, "[brought] an end to the years-long legal challenge".

+On August 31, 2018, the Government of Canada purchased the pipeline for $4.7 billion from Kinder Morgan through the creation of the Trans Mountain Corporation (TMC), in order to "keep the project alive".
+TMC is a Crown corporation, a subsidiary of the Canada Development Investment Corporation (CDEV).
+Until the purchase by CDEV, the Trans Mountain Pipeline was owned by the Houston–based pipeline operator's Canadian division.

 History

 In February 1947, large oil deposits were discovered near Leduc, Alberta.
 The idea for a pipeline from Alberta to British Columbia quickly emerged, driven by the growing demand for oil both in Asia and on the west coast of Canada and the United States.
-The US military was also interested in developing this infrastructure so that oil could be accessed more easily for military use.
+One element seen as a benefit to the project were defence implications, with availability of oil infrastructure being beneficial to both the Canadian and US militaries.

-On March 21, 1951, the Trans Mountain Pipeline Company Trans Mountain was created when the Canadian Parliament granted the company a charter under a special Act of Parliament.
+On March 21, 1951, the Trans Mountain Pipeline Company Trans Mountain was created when the Canadian Parliament granted the company a charter under a special act of parliament.
 The proposal for the pipeline was immediately submitted to the Board of Transport Commissioners and was approved.
 Construction began in February 1952 and the final section was welded in place near Aldergrove, British Columbia on October 17, 1952.
 According to a 2019 JWN Energy series—Inside Canada's Pipeline Industry—by former editor of Oilweek, Gordon Jaremko, both the Board approval and the construction of the 1,150 km pipeline were sped up as concerns about the Korean War mounted.
 The governments considered the TMPL to be a strategic way of reducing reliance on oil tankers, made vulnerable under threats of potential attack on the west coast of North America.
 Canadian Bechtel Ltd. was responsible for engineering, design, and construction of the project.
 Ownership of the company was split between Canadian Bechtel Ltd. and Standard Oil.

-In August 1953, crude oil from Edmonton, Alberta began flowing to refineries in the Vancouver area and the northwestern U.S. through TNPL.

-The total cost of TMPL was CDN$93 million, according to then Premier of British Columbia W. A. C. Bennett at the opening ceremony.
+In August 1953, crude oil from Edmonton, Alberta, began flowing to refineries in the Vancouver area and the northwestern U.S. through TMPL.
+The total cost of TMPL was $93 million, according to then Premier of British Columbia W. A. C. Bennett at the opening ceremony.
 Prior to 1983, the only product TMPL carried was crude oil to supply refineries in the Vancouver area and to the state of Washington.